Equipment added to an existing lease, resulting in an increased monthly lease payment for the remaining term of the lease.

 Step Payment Lease

-A lease in which the monthly payment either increases (step-up) or decreases (step-down) to a pre-determined amount over the term of the lease.
+A lease in which the monthly payment either increases (step-up) or decreases (step-down) to a per-determined amount over the term of the lease.

 Working Capital Lease